 The Lexer products utilise Boolean language to return search results.
-Every time you search Google, you’re using Boolean.
+Every time you complete a Google search, you’re using Boolean.
 Our products use this same approach, but we give you more control over your search results, and the options below will help you exercise that control.

 There are 8 modifiers that you can use when crafting your search.